Novak Djokovic wins his 23rd Grand Slam title by beating Casper Ruud in the French Open final – KION546

 That set alone lasted 1 hour, 21 minutes, chock full of extended exchanges, the sort of points about which entire stories could be written.
 There were those that lasted 20, 25, 29 strokes.
 One was won by Ruud with the help of a back-to-the-net, between-the-legs shot.
 On another, Djokovic tumbled behind the baseline, smudging his red shirt, blue shorts and skin with the rust-colored clay.

 Djokovic’s scrambling and stretching and bending and twisting on defense shows up on the scoreboard, for sure.
-But all of the long points also sap a foe’s energy and will.
+But all of the long points also sap an opponent’s energy and will.

-Helps as well, maybe, that Djokovic knows all the little ins and outs.
-He complained to chair umpire Damien Dumusois about how much time was being allotted for changeovers — a little extra rest never hurt anyone, right?
-Djokovic took the 25-second serve clock down until it expired and occasionally beyond that, so much so that one voice from the seats exclaimed, “Serve it!”
-And Dumusois warned him for the time-taking in the third set.
+“It’s just annoying for me,” Ruud said, “but it’s very, very impressive.”

-When he broke Ruud to lead 3-0 in the second set, his powers now on full display, Djokovic jabbed his right index finger against his temple over and over and over.
-He wheeled to face his nearby box in the stands, where the guests included his coach, Goran Ivanisevic; his wife and two children; his agent; and even seven-time Super Bowl champion Tom Brady.
+When Djokovic broke to lead 3-0 in the second set, his powers now on full display, he jabbed his right index finger against his temple over and over and over.
+He wheeled to face his nearby box in the stands, where the group included his coach, Goran Ivanisevic; his wife and two children; his parents; his agent; and even seven-time Super Bowl champion Tom Brady.

-The recently retired Brady is widely viewed as the NFL’s “Greatest of All-Time” — or “GOAT,” for short — and there has been a debate in the tennis world for quite some time over which among Djokovic, Nadal or Federer deserves that sobriquet.
+The retired Brady is widely viewed as the NFL’s “Greatest Of All Time” — or “GOAT,” for short — and there has been a debate in the tennis world for quite some time over which among Djokovic, Nadal or Federer deserves that sobriquet.

 If the barometer is Grand Slam championships, no one can argue against Djokovic’s status at the moment.